Fire and rescue services

 Always wear a helmet.

-There's no reliable public transport in Zambia.
+There's no reliable public transport.

 Avoid long-distance buses.
 They are poorly maintained and often overloaded.